makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

  )
 ```

 As shown in the previous code snippet, additional JavaScript functions are loaded to the site using the `main.js` file from the `public/js` directory.
-This file has two functions: one is responsible for initializing FingerprintJS with your public API key once the library has finished downloading.
-The other makes use of the loaded and API key configured FingerprintJS object to fetch the unique visitor ID.
+This file has two functions: one is responsible for initializing Fingerprint with your public API key once the library has finished downloading.
+The other makes use of the loaded and API key configured Fingerprint object to fetch the unique visitor ID.
 The visitor ID is then used to query the paywall API route to track the articles read.

 ```
 var fpLoaded = function (fp) {